 Accepting a travel voucher instead of compensation does not free the airline of its duty of care obligations.

-Unlike duty of care, where the reason for the delay plays no role as you are always entitled to it in case the delay is long enough, it is highly important when it comes to compensation.
+Unlike duty of care, where the reason for the delay plays no role as you are always entitled to it if the delay is long enough, the delay reason plays a major role when it comes to compensation.

-There are a number of reasons for a delay which free the airline from any obligation to pay compensation to its passengers.
-Basically, if the delay is the airline’s fault it is liable under EC/261.
-If extraordinary circumstances are to blame, the airline is off the hook.
+There are a number of delay reasons which free the airline from any obligation to pay compensation to its passengers.
+Basically, if the delay is the airline’s fault, it has to pay compensation.
+If however extraordinary circumstances are to blame, the airline is off the hook.

 Examples of extraordinary circumstances